icyphox/site/pages/blog/irc-for-dms.md

 Telegram, Wire, Jami (Ring), Matrix, Slack, Discord and more recently, DeltaChat.

 **Signal**: It straight up sucks on Android.
-Not to mention the centralzied architecture, and OWS's refusal to federate.
+Not to mention the centralized architecture, and OWS's refusal to federate.

 **WhatsApp**: Facebook's spyware that people use without a second thought.
 The sole reason I have it installed is for University's